whyvez/auth0-angular/README.md

 Given a **expired** `id_token`, you can use the `refresh_token` to get a new and valid `id_token`.

-#### authProvider.init(options)
+#### authProvider.init(options) || auth.init(options)

 You use this method to configure the auth service.
-You must set the following options:
+It can be used either from the provider in the `config` method of your app, or anywhere else in the application from the `auth` service by calling `auth.init`.
+You can set the following options:

 * **domain**: The domain you have from your Auth0 account.
 * **clientId**: The identifier for the application you've created.
 This can be found in the settings for your app on Auth0.